Infinitely divisible modified Bessel distributions: Introduction

 \subsection{Preliminaries on Stieltjes transforms}

 Before we present a series of results concerning distributions whose probability density function or Laplace transform involves modified Bessel functions we recall some basic results concerning Stieltjes transforms.
 The first two lemmas of this subsection are two variants of the so-called {\em representation theorem for Stieltjes transforms}.
 In some cases we use Lemma \ref{LemStrep1} and in other cases Lemma \ref{LemStrep2}.
 The third lemma in this subsection, that is, Lemma \ref{LemStinv} is the so-called {\em inversion theorem for Stieltjes transforms} or {\em Perron-Stieltjes inversion formula} and it is also a key ingredient in our proofs.
 For a proof of Lemma \ref{LemStrep1} we refer to \cite[p.
 235]{widder}, while for a proof of Lemma \ref{LemStrep2} we refer to \cite[p.
 210]{widder} and Lemma \ref{LemStinv} can be found in \cite{stone}.
+Note also that Lemma \ref{LemStrep1} can be found in \cite[Lemma 2.1]{ismail00}, Lemma \ref{LemStrep2} is \cite[Theorem 1.2]{kelker} and Lemma \ref{LemStinv} can be found in \cite[Lemma 2.2]{ismail00}.

 \begin{lemma} A complex function $F(z)$ has the Stieltjes transform representation

 if and only if the following conditions hold true \begin{enumerate} \item[\bf a.] $F(z)$ is analytic for $|\arg z|<\pi,$ \item[\bf b.] $F(z)=o(1)$ as $|z|\to \infty$ and $F(z)=o(|z|^{-1})$ as $|z|\to 0,$ uniformly in every sector $|\arg z|\leq\pi-\varepsilon$ for $\varepsilon>0$. \end{enumerate} \end{lemma}